The idea of whether to order an appetizer as your main course is a controversial one.

 It is part of restaurant etiquette to order appetizers first once you sit down at a table.
 You don’t want to sit, waiting hungrily for your order, sometimes especially during rush hours, orders take longer to get ready, and sitting there idly, hungrily waiting is going feel embarrassing fast.

 You won’t even get away with it by trying to stare hard at the menu as other customers busily go about tearing down their dishes.

 Appetizers were created for exactly moments like this.
-Especially when dining with friends, they are used to set the tone and boost the dining experience as you and your mates grab bites, dish or share the same drink together.
+Especially when dining with friends, they are used to setting the tone and boosting the dining experience as you and your mates grab bites, dishes or share the same drink.

 Appetizers show that you are there to delight in each other’s company.
 A pre-course to join in the group dining experience and try out a variety of menu items beyond the one-and-done main course meal.

 And that is why appetizer loyalists respect the hell out of it.
 Their jaws drop whenever someone orders an appetizer as the main course.
 They feel like it’s cheating, a crime of the highest order that should be punishable even.

 That you are taking an item out of a section that’s supposed to be shared for your satisfaction to them is a pervasion of the group dining experience.
 A disregard of people around you and what could have been a celebratory moment.

 Well, that is according to appetizer loyalists, but who likes debates about food anyways – food is meant for the stomach, alright?